 by Norton Juster

 Another of my fifth grade favorites.
 Miss Hoffman was great.
-She introduced to many books and really encouraged reading.
-To this day, my library contains many of the books I was introduced to by her.
+She introduced me to many books and encouraged us to read.
+To this day, my library contains many of the books she first introduced me to.

 by Aldous Huxley